Sharanya-create/100-days-of-code/log.md

 **Today's progress**: coded on an interview question from arrays

-**Thoughts**: coded as solution for reversebit question, where one needs to output the number obtained by reversing the bits of input non negative number.
+**Thoughts**: coded a solution for reversebit question, where one needs to output the number obtained by reversing the bits of input non negative number.

 **Link(s) to work**: https://github.com/Sharanya-create/100-days-of-code/blob/master/reversebits.cpp

+### Day 96: Data Structure coding date:21-8-2020

+**Today's progress**: coded on an interview question from arrays

+**Thoughts**: coded a solution for longest-subarray question, where one needs to output the length of longest contiguous subarray where every element is the largest, in the subarray thus formed.

+**Link(s) to work**: https://github.com/Sharanya-create/100-days-of-code/blob/master/longestsubarray.cpp